parvashah-create/chaviAI/README.md

 3. To perform a cosine similarity search and retrieve relevant tweets for a specific product, run product_evaluation.py.

 ## Credits
-This project was created by [Your Name].
+This project was created by [Utkarsh Dhande](https://github.com/utkarshdhande) and [Parva Shah](https://github.com/parvashah-create).
 It was made possible thanks to the following libraries and APIs:

 - Tweepy
 - TextBlob